SharonCao0920/CloudComputing/Hadoop_MapReduce/PiProject/README.md

 ### Implementation

-* A. Environment
+* Environment
     * Enable GCP instance
     * ssh Connect with localhost
-* B. Code
+* Code
-    * Generate random dots with command line arguments as radius and number of pairs
+    *
     * Dots generated will be saved in file
 ```
 GenerateDots.java
 ```
-* MapReduce Program
+   * Generate random dots with command line arguments as radius and number of pairs
+   * Dots generated will be saved in file

 ```
 CalculatePiMR.java
 ```
+   * MapReduce Program
 ```
 CalculatePi.java
 ```